rootofmylife/rootofmylife.github.io/content/programming-language/javascript/functional-programming/terms.md

 # Terms

+Functional programming writes programs using only pure functions (single purpose functions) and immutable data and composes them to create complex programs.

 ## Pure Function

 - Predictable
-- No side effects
+- No side effects (does not modify data from external state)
 - Same input, same output (deterministic)

-## Higher Order Function
+## Higher Order Function (First Class Function)

 - A function that takes a function as an argument or returns a function